Learn the application of Gold & Silver Leaf.

 As with all the specialist paint finishes and Italian plaster finishes, gilding works well both in a traditional or contemporary setting.

-The class is taught by Joanne Poulton, a professional specialist decorator with over twenty years site experience.
+The class is taught by Jo Poulton, a professional specialist decorator with over twenty years experience.

-Gilding courses London - learn to apply Gold and Silver leaf in London
+Gilding courses in London - learn to apply Gold, Copper and Silver leaf in my Gilding workshops